mongolab/dex/README.md

                         milliseconds.
 Analogous to MongoDB's SLOW_MS value.
                         Queries that complete in fewer milliseconds than this value will will not be analyzed.
 Default is 0.
+  -t TIMEOUT, --timeout TIMEOUT
+                        Maximum Dex time in minutes.
+Default is 0 (no timeout).Applies to logfile (-f) mode only.
+  --nocheck             if provided, Dex will recommend indexes without
+                        checkingthe specified database to see if they exist.
+                        This meansDex may recommend an index that's already been created
   -v, --verbose         enables provision of additional output information,
                         including Dex's query and index analysis structures.
 ```